cristidraghici/generic-map-with-pois/README.md

     isListVisible: boolean | undefined // show the toggler to view a list
     isListFilteredToViewport: boolean | undefined // show only the POIs in the viewport
-    zoomOnSelect: boolean | undefined // zoom to a POI when clicked }
+    zoomOnSelect: boolean | undefined // zoom to a POI when clicked
+    showOnlyURLRecord: boolean | undefined // show only the record specified in the url }
   records: T[]
 }